edgedelta/docs/docs/appendices/on-prem-rehydration.md

 You can use this document to learn how to deploy and run rehydration components on your own infrastructure (on-prem).

-This process is useful if you have sensitve data that cannot leave your infrastructure.
+This process is useful if you have sensitive data that cannot leave your infrastructure.

 ***

 ## Understand Rehydration Concepts

 **Archiving**
 <p>
 <p>By default, the Edge Delta agent archives logs on customer S3 buckets owned by Edge Delta.

-This action can be disabled for user-owned S3 buckets.
+  * This action can be disabled for user-owned S3 buckets.
 <p>A custom S3 bucket (or GCS, Blob, Minio, etc.) can be created in the Integrations page of the Edge Delta Admin portal.
 <p>After you create and add the bucket to a workflow in the agent configuration, the agent will start to send gzipped logs to the custom bucket.

 **Rehydration**
 <p>
 <p>Rehydration is the process of pushing already-archived data to a target streaming platform, such as Splunk, Elasticsearch, etc.
-<p>You can use the **Rehydration** section of the Edge Delta Admin portal to initiate a rehydration for a specific time range, source filter, and keyword filters.
+<p>You can use the Rehydration section of the Edge Delta Admin portal to initiate a rehydration for a specific time range, source filter, and keyword filters.
 <p>By default, the Edge Delta backend handles rehydrations.
 <p> Rehydration handlers will: